Resilience of Quantum Teleportation Fidelity for Bipartite Mixed States near Schwarzschild and Dilaton Black Holes

-\subsection{GHZ state in Black Hole}
+\subsubsection{GHZ state in Black Hole}

 We consider the $GHZ$ state as is defined in eq.(\ref{ghzpure}) and we assume that initially the qubits are distributed among parties Alice ($A$), Bob ($B$) and Cliff ($C$).
-Also we consider that Alice stays in the flat (stationary) region while Bob and Cliff are near the event horizon of (i)Schwarzschild black hole and (ii) Dilaton Black Hole.
-Under this scenario, using eqs.(\ref{Kruskal_vac_Sch}) and (\ref{exited_state krus}), the wave function of $GHZ$ state is given as
+Also we consider that Alice stays in the flat (stationary) region while Bob and Cliff are near the event horizon of (i)Schwarzschild black hole and (ii) Dilaton Black Hole.\\\\ To obtain the wave function in the curved spacetime background, we must map the states of the observers near the event horizon (Bob and Cliff) from the Minkowski basis to the Kruskal basis.
+This mapping is derived from the Kruskal mode expansions given in eqs. (\ref{Kruskal_vac_Sch}) and (\ref{exited_state krus}), where we express the Kruskal vacuum and excited states as superpositions of the Schwarzschild outer and inner horizon states.
+The construction of the full wavefunction follows a systematic substitution procedure: (i) The flat Minkowski vacuum state $|0\rangle$ for a party near the horizon is replaced by the Kruskal vacuum: $|0\rangle \rightarrow |0\rangle_K = \mu|0\rangle_{out}|0\rangle_{in} + \nu|1\rangle_{out}|1\rangle_{in}$, and (ii) The flat Minkowski excited state $|1\rangle$ for a party near the horizon is replaced by the Kruskal single-particle state: $|1\rangle \rightarrow |1\rangle_K = |1\rangle_{out}|0\rangle_{in}$.
+Applying these substitutions term by term to the original $GHZ$ state of eq. (\ref{ghzpure}) yields: